CUFCTL/mlbd/skills/python.md

 The server will initialize and open a browser window where you can browse and run Jupyter notebooks.

-#### Palmetto (JupyterHub)

-You can run Jupyter notebooks from Palmetto through [JupyterHub](https://www.palmetto.clemson.edu/jupyterhub).
-Once you sign in with your Clemson username, you can provision a compute node and run Jupyter notebooks from your home directory on Palmetto.
-Here is a good set of defaults for provisioning a compute node:

-- 1 resource chunk
-- 2 cpus
-- 6gb memory
-- 2 GPUs (any model)
-- 56g interconnect
-- 24hr walltime

-Once you're logged in, you can use the "New" button to create a notebook or open a terminal.
-If you followed the instructions to create a custom Anaconda environment, you should see an option called "Python 3 (myenv)".
-Creating a notebook with this kernel will allow you to use any Python packages installed in your Anaconda environment.

 ### JupyterLab

 JupyterLab is a web-based IDE for Jupyter notebooks.
 On a local machine you can run it easily if you have Anaconda installed: